kevin1000/btc-perpetual-trading/README.md

-l` to generate entry and e# BTC Perpetual Trading Project
+# Trading BTC Perpetual Deribit

 This repository contains the code for a system designed to generate trade signals for the Bitcoin perpetual futures market.
 These signals are then stored in a database.